kibook/s1kd-tools/tools/s1kd-appcheck/README.md

     Validate objects against the defined product instances within the PCT.

+  - \-u, --unstrict-nested
+    Perform a nested applicability check (refer to the -n, --nested option above) in "unstrict" mode.
+The normal, strict nested check always checks that each individual assert is a subset of its parent applicability, but in this mode errors will only be reported if the applicability annotation as a whole is not a subset of its parent.

   - \-v, --verbose
     Verbose output.
 Specify multiple times to increase the verbosity.